dileksahin/pufyel_popgen_analysis/README.md

-# pufyel_popgen_analysis
+# Yelkouan Shearwater (*Puffinus yelkouan*) Population Genomics
-Population genomics analyses of the Mediterranean-endemic Yelkouan Shearwter metapopulation
+Population genomic analyses of the Mediterranean-endemic Yelkouan Shearwter metapopulation.

+> **Note for reproducibility:** Demultiplexed FASTQ files are provided directly
+> for this study rather than raw sequencing files.
+The pipeline therefore starts
+> at **01.mapping**.
+This pipeline is provided for transparency so that the
+> complete processing history from raw reads to demultiplexed samples is
+> documented and reproducible.

 ## License